arcc/ObsLog/README.md

 ### TODO:

-* Provide Arecibo Support (parse session cmd files) for Survey (P2030) and Timing Observations
+1. Provide Arecibo Support (parse session cmd files) for Survey (P2030) and Timing Observations
-* Provide GBT Support (parse session cmd files) for Survey (GBNCC)
+2. Provide GBT Support (parse session cmd files) for Survey (GBNCC)
-* Ability to update local ATNF catalogue
+3. Ability to update local ATNF catalogue
-* Ability to parse, search, and plot ATNF entries on celestial plot
+4. Ability to parse, search, and plot ATNF entries on celestial plot
-* Web form to input observation log and upload relevant CMD file
+5. Web form to input observation log and upload relevant CMD file

+#### TODO Item 3
+1. Use hash (or other equivilent method) to determine if an update is needed
+2. If update is needed then download latest tar.gz file from ATNF and extract psrcat.db and copy it locally. (gz support for db file?)